 Coxa Saltans | Internal vs External | Iliopsoas vs ITB

-- External Snapping (ITB): Visible snap over later hip.
+- External Snapping (ITB): Visible snap over the lateral hip.
 'I saw it pop out'.

 - Internal Snapping (Iliopsoas): Deep audible snap/clunk with hip extension from flexion/abduction.